matwilso/boxLCD/README.md

 |episode length: 200<br/># of parameters: 4.7e5<br/>training time: **6 minutes 29 seconds** |![](./assets/samples/bounce-10.gif)  |  ![](./assets/samples/bounce-100.gif) |
 |`envs.Urchin()`| 10 epochs | 100 epochs |
 |episode length: 200<br/># of paremeters: 2.5e6<br/>training time: **16 minutes 16 seconds** |![](./assets/samples/urchin-10.gif)  |  ![](./assets/samples/urchin-100.gif) |

+This is an extremely simplistic approach and it has to generate the entire frame of pixels at once by sampling them independently.

 We do not condition on or predict the continuous proprioceptive state information, because I haven't gotten that working yet.
 I find using Gaussians leads to very bad autoregressive samples.